Frequently Asked Questions (FAQ)

 The DoD SkillBridge program is for separating or transitioning service members during their time on active duty and for select groups of the National Guard and the Reserves.
 Through this program, the DoD will continue to provide these members their salary, allowances, and benefits while they are in training with DoD SkillBridge Industry Partners.
 Please note: DoD SkillBridge Industry Partners may have pathways resourced for Military Spouses and Veterans and the DoD encourages you to connect directly with them for more information regarding these opportunities.

 Is this program open to members of the Guard and Reserve?

 Yes.
-However, each Service may implement its own rules and guidelines regarding eligibility of Guard and Reserve members.
-Guard and Reserve members should contact their installation SkillBridge point of contact for more information.
+However, each Service may implement its own rules and guidelines regarding eligibility of Active Duty Guard (including Title 32) and Reserve members.
+Guard and Reserve members should contact their local Education and/or Transition Office for more information.

 Are interested Service members required to complete a Transition Assistance Program prior to participating in a SkillBridge Program?

 It is strongly recommended that Service members complete as much of their Service's transition program as possible prior to starting a SkillBridge program to ensure that they are well informed of all of their post-Service options prior to entering this program.

 Is the SkillBridge Program open to commissioned officers, warrant officers, or senior non-commissioned officers, as well as junior enlisted personnel?